commercetools/commercetools-sunrise-java/ONBOARDING.md

 ##Basic Customization

+This guide shows you how to customize different parts of the template in an easy and convenient way.
+Note it is assuming the configuration has not been changed.

 ####Customize HTML

-This guide shows you how to modify the templates in an easy and convenient way.
-Note it is assuming the configuration has not been changed.

 ######Modify a template